pharmavillage/documentation/content/integrate/redisom-for-node-js/_index.md

 > Remember that _top-level await_ stuff we mentioned earlier?
 There it is!

 Note that we are getting our Redis URL from an environment variable.
 It was put there by Dotenv and read from our `.env` file.
-If we didn't have the `.env` file or have a `REDIS_URL` property in our `.env` file, this code would gladly read this value from the *actual* environment variables.
+If we didn't have the `.env` file or have a `PHARMAVILLAGE_URL` property in our `.env` file, this code would gladly read this value from the _actual_ environment variables.

 Also note that the `.open()` method conveniently returns `this`.
-This `this` (can I say *this* again?
+This `this` (can I say _this_ again?
 I just did!) lets us chain the instantiation of the client with the opening of the client.
 If this isn't to your liking, you could always write it like this:

 {{< highlight javascript >}}
-/* create and open the Redis OM Client */ const client = new Client() await client.open(url)
+/_ create and open the Redis OM Client _/ const client = new Client() await client.open(url)
 {{< / highlight >}}

 ## Entity, Schema, and Repository